amanaloto/reports/sb-reflections.md

   - Pivotal stories
   - Finding and using specific gems for specific tasks
   - NOT using specific gems for specific tasks
+  - Have an idea of what others are doing
 - Git
   - rebase
   - reset
   - merge
   - “renaming” branches
+  - squash

 ## INSIGHTS